-If you have idiopathic angioedema, certain triggers may lead to the onset of swelling, such as:
+In cases of idiopathic angioedema, certain triggers may lead to swelling, such as:

 Avoiding these triggers whenever possible may improve your symptoms.

-The leading cause of drug-induced angioedema is a type of medication called angiotensin-converting enzyme (ACE) inhibitors, which are used to treat high blood pressure (hypertension).
+Some medications can cause angioedema.
+Angiotensin-converting enzyme (ACE) inhibitors, which are used to treat high blood pressure (hypertension), are usually responsible.

-It is estimated that 0.1% to 2.2% of people taking ACE inhibitors will develop drug-induced angioedema.
+It's estimated that around 1-5% of people taking ACE inhibitors will develop drug-induced angioedema.
 Black people being treated with ACE inhibitors are three to four times more likely to develop this side effect than white people.

-About one in four cases of drug-induced angioedema occur during the first month of taking an ACE inhibitor.
+Around one in four cases of drug-induced angioedema occurs during the first month of taking an ACE inhibitor.
 The remaining cases develop many months or even years after treatment begins.

 Less common causes of drug-induced angioedema include:

 Hereditary angioedema is caused by a genetic mutation (a change in the DNA) in the C1 esterase inhibitor (C1-inh) gene.
-Genes are single units of genetic material which contain information that determine characteristics such as eye and hair colour.
+Genes are single units of genetic material that code for characteristics such as eye and hair colour.

-As a result of the mutated C1-1NH gene, the body does not make enough C1-1NH protein.
-This protein plays an important role in regulating the immune system (the body's natural defence against infection and illness).
-Without enough C1-1NH protein, the immune system can misfire and trigger the symptoms of angioedema.
+As a result of the mutated C1-inh gene, the body does not make enough C1-inh protein.
+This protein plays an important role in regulating the immune system.
+Without enough C1-inh protein, the immune system can misfire and trigger the symptoms of angioedema.

-The mutated C1-1NH gene is passed down through families in a pattern known as autosomal dominant inheritance.
-This means that if you have hereditary angioedema, you have a 50% chance of passing it on to your children.
+The mutated C1-inh gene is passed down through families.
+If you have hereditary angioedema, you have a 50% chance of passing it on to your children.

-Your GP will ask whether you have recently been exposed to an allergen (an allergy-causing substance), such as nuts or latex, and whether you have a history of other allergic conditions, such as urticaria or asthma.
-People who have one allergic condition often go on to develop other allergic conditions.
+You're likely to be asked if you have recently been exposed to any allergy-causing substances, such as nuts or latex.
+You may also be asked whether you have a history of other allergic conditions, such as urticaria (hives) or asthma.
+People with an allergic condition often develop other allergic conditions.

-You will need to tell your doctor about all the medications that you are taking, including over-the-counter medication, such as painkillers, herbal supplements and vitamins.
+Tell your doctor about any medications you are taking, including over-the-counter medication, such as painkillers, herbal supplements and vitamins.

-If you are having frequent episodes of angioedema, your GP may recommend that you keep a diary of your exposure to possible irritants - or a food diary, if a food allergy is suspected.
+Your GP may recommend that you keep a diary of your exposure to possible irritants - or a food diary, if a food allergy is suspected.

-If a diagnosis of allergic angioedema is suspected, you are likely to be referred to a specialist allergy or immunology clinic for further testing.
+If allergic angioedema is suspected, you are likely to be referred to a specialist allergy or immunology clinic for further testing.
 Tests may include:

-Hereditary angioedema can be diagnosed by using a blood test to check the levels of the proteins that are regulated by C1-1NH (Complement C4).
-If this is low, the levels of C1-1NH protein in your blood and its function can be measured.
-Very low levels would suggest a diagnosis of hereditary angioedema.
+Hereditary angioedema can be diagnosed using a blood test to check the level of proteins regulated by the C1-inh gene.
+A very low level would suggest hereditary angioedema.

 The diagnosis and management of hereditary angioedema is highly specialised and should be carried out in a specialist immunology clinic.

-Idiopathic angioedema is usually confirmed by a process known as a 'diagnosis of exclusion'.
-This means a diagnosis of idiopathic angioedema can only be made after all of the tests described above have been carried out, and a cause has not been found.
+Idiopathic angioedema is usually confirmed by a "diagnosis of exclusion".
+This means a diagnosis of idiopathic angioedema can only be made after all the above tests have been carried out and a cause has not been found.

-Drug-induced angioedema can usually be treated by using an alternative medication to the one that is causing your symptoms.
+Drug-induced angioedema can usually be treated by using an alternative medication to the one causing your symptoms.

-Hereditary angioedema does not respond to adrenaline, antihistamines or steroids, so a preventative approach is taken, i.e. a number of different medications are used to stabilise the protein levels in your blood.
-This should help prevent the symptoms from developing.
+Hereditary angioedema cannot be cured and does not respond to adrenaline, antihistamines or steroids, so a preventative approach is taken.
+A number of different medications are used to stabilise the protein levels in your blood to help prevent symptoms developing.

-Antihistamines work by blocking the effects of a protein called histamine which is one of the chemicals responsible for causing swelling of your skin.
+Antihistamines work by blocking the effects of a protein called histamine, which is one of the chemicals responsible for causing your skin to swell.

-A two-week course of the newer type of antihistamines tablets, which were developed during the 1990s, that do not cause drowsiness (non-sedating antihistamines) is usually recommended, such as fexofenadine and cetirizine.
+A two-week course of a non-sedating type of antihistamine (which does not cause drowsiness) is usually recommended - these include fexofenadine and cetirizine.
 Cetirizine can be bought over the counter in pharmacies and supermarkets without a prescription.

-If you also have symptoms of urticaria and itchy skin is keeping you awake at night, your GP may also prescribe the older type of antidepressant (that were developed shortly after World War 2) to take before going to bed.
-These older types do cause drowsiness and should help you to sleep.
+If you also have urticaria (hives) and are being kept awake at night by itchy skin, your GP may prescribe an older type of antihistamine to take before going to bed.
+These types cause drowsiness and should help you sleep.